artifex404/local-bedrock/README.md

 7. Generate new site salts from [https://roots.io/salts.html](https://roots.io/salts.html) and replace the existing ones in `app/public/.env`.
 8. Click the right mouse on the newly created site entry in Local by Flywheel and select **Open Site SSH**.
 9. Copy and paste the following command to the opened terminal and press enter: `sed -i "s/root \/app\/public\/\;/root \/app\/public\/web\/;/g" /etc/nginx/wordpress/site.conf`
+10. Copy and paste the following command too to fix the WP-CLI path: `sed -i "s/\/app\/public/\/app\/public\/web/g" /wp-cli.yml`
-10. Restart the newly created site by clicking first the green dot near the newly created site to stop and once stopped the gray dot to start.
+11. Restart the newly created site by clicking first the green dot near the newly created site to stop and once stopped the gray dot to start.

 Now you have a fully working WordPress Bedrock site on Local by Flywheel.